LarissaReames-NOAA/MPASSIT/README.md

 The user can edit these to their specifications, if they so wish.

-2) Create a namelist file (fort.41) in run directory
+2) Create a namelist file of any name in run directory (e.g., namelist.input)

-Input/namelist (In file fort.41):
+Input/namelist:

 &config
   grid_file_input_grid="/scratch/wof/mpas/init.nc"